ElizabethVlasenko/16-the-wild-oasis/README.md

   <li>- [x] The booking status can be “unconfirmed” (booked but not yet checked in), “checked in”, or “checked out”.
 The table should be filterable
 by this important status</li>
   <li>- [x] Other booking data includes: number of guests, number of nights, guest observations, whether they booked breakfast, breakfast price</li>
-  <li>- [x] Users should be able to delete, check in, or check out a booking as the guest arrives (no editing necessary for now)</li>
+  <li>- [x] Users should be able to delete, check-in, or check out a booking as the guest arrives (no editing necessary for now)</li>
   <li>- [x] Bookings may not have been paid yet on guest arrival.
-Therefore, on check in, users need to accept payment (outside the app), and
+Therefore, on check-in, users need to accept payment (outside the app), and
 then confirm that payment has been received (inside the app)</li>
-  <li>- [x] On check in, the guest should have the ability to add breakfast for the entire stay, if they hadn’t already</li>
+  <li>- [x] On check-in, the guest should have the ability to add breakfast for the entire stay, if they hadn’t already</li>
   <li>- [x] Guest data should contain: full name, email, national ID, nationality, and a country flag for easy identification</li>
   <li>- [x] The initial app screen should be a dashboard, to display important information for the last 7, 30, or 90 days:
     <ul>
       <li>- [x] A list of guests checking in and out on the current day.
 Users should be able to perform these tasks from here</li>
-      <li>- [x] Statistics on recent bookings, sales, check ins, and occupancy rate</li>
+      <li>- [x] Statistics on recent bookings, sales, check-ins, and occupancy rate</li>
       <li>- [x] A chart showing all daily hotel sales, showing both “total” sales and “extras” sales (only breakfast at the moment)</li>
       <li>- [x] A chart showing statistics on stay durations, as this is an important metric for the hotel</li>
     </ul>